Ruslan Vitryanyuk: Education

+In his work, Vitryanyuk concludes that: “often government interests oppose national and public interests of the civil society”.

+Also, Vityranyuk notes, that part of the russian society don’t see their futures as part of the Federation.

+“This is not only a consequence of some historical predestination or grievances against the past, but also the result of disagreement with the current policy of the central government, because it does not yet optimally express the interests of society in all their diversity”.

 Career

 Ruslan started his career as an executive in "Photo" magazine.
 During his work at "Photo" magazine he got introduced to Stas Namin who had a great photo collection of his own.
 Ruslan proposed to organize photo exhibition for Stas that turn out to be a great success.
 Impressed by Ruslan's organizational skills, Stas Namin, who gained a cult figure status as one of the founders of indigenous Russian rock music, offered Ruslan his first job as producer.
 Ruslan gained tremendous experience working with Stas on numerous projects in The Stas Namin Centre.

 In 1998 Ruslan founded "Stars of the Motherland" foundation that supports culture, arts, science and sports.
 This organization produced numerous gala events in partnership with JSA for various international pop music stars in the Kremlin, Red Square, and Carnegie Hall.

 In 1998 Ruslan met Sergey Kalvarskiy, TEFI award winner in "Producer of the Year" nomination (Equivalent to a Golden Globe Award).
 Starting in 2003 they worked with all major Russian pop and rock stars producing their music videos.

 Ruslan founded "Production Promotion Pictures", his first production company, in 2003 and produced two films the same year.
 His first work with famous Russian movie director Ivan Solovov, Slova i muzyka was critically acclaimed.
 His second work was his first TV series project, Nadezhda ukhodit posledney was purchased by one of the most popular Russian channels CTC.

 In the period of time between 2005 and 2011 Ruslan partnered with Kinoprom, Top Line Production, and A-1 Kino Video.
 He produced the following films and TV series "Polnyy vperyod!", Parni iz stali, "Karusel", "Stealing Tarantino", "Ya dozhdus", Countdown, "Mechtat ne vredno", "Kod apokalipsisa", Zabava, "My iz budushchego 2",Dyuymovochka, "Horror Which Is Always with You", and many others.